c0D3M/DP/LeetCode/Problems.md

+**464. Can I Win**
+Rules of Game:
+- Can chose any number between 1 to maxChooseable.
+- Already chosen number can be chosen again.
+- The player who make the sum >= targetSum wins.

+Steps:
+Maintain bitmask of numbers being used or not.
+Also maintain running sum.
+Iterate 0 to maxChooseable.
+Check if bitmask is 0, that means this number is free to be chosen. if sum + i >= targetSum, we can win. return true.
+Otherwise we want opponent to loose and only in the case opponent return false we can win.
+Opponent will also use best strategy.

+Memoization:
+dp state would be what all numbers haven been chosen, since maxChooseable can be 20, bitmask can be used and this bitmask can be stored in hasmap.

 **494. Target Sum**
 We are given an array and a target sum, we can use +/-.
 Need to find how many ways target sum can be achieved.